 “Now the archon who is weak has three names.
 The first name is Yaltabaoth, the second is Saklas, and the third is Samael.
 And he is impious in his arrogance which is in him.
 For he said, ‘I am God and there is no other God beside me,’ for he is ignorant of his strength, the place from which he had come.
 (Apochryphon of John)

-8) He was known as the Christ.
+8) The Gnostic Jesus was known as the Christ.

 “I am Christ, the Son of Man, the one from you who is among you.”
 (Second Treatise of the Great Seth, Robinson, p.
 369)

 His higher self is equated with what is termed The Logos, The Word, The Standing One, The Christ, THE Prototype (in St. Paul’s Romans).
 Pagel’s refers to him as The One Man, the “Anthropos”.
 He is also identified with an aspect of that original trinity that seems to be associated with the figure of the Logos, also called the Word, but which is associated with this archetypal divine figure of “man”, called Anthropos in Greek, and Adam Kadmon or the Primal Adam in the esoteric Jewish texts of Kabbalah.
 The Greek word Christos would be the title associated with this aspect of his higher self.
 Another languaging of this higher identity uses the word “Standing,” “stood up” and “being upright within himself because he exists in everyone.”
 This “Word” is also associated with the “epinoia” or “ennoia” which is equated with the Divine Inner Spark of Sophia, and also of Christ.
 This is what she brought here and he worked to make sure the experiment was not caught in the clutches of these archons.